 Statuette of King Khufu

-The Khufu Statuette or the Ivory figurine of Khufu is an ancient Egyptian statue.
-Historically and archaeologically significant, it was found in 1903 by Sir William Matthew Flinders Petrie during excavation of Kom el-Sultan in Abydos.
+The Khufu Statuette or the ivory figurine of Khufu is an ancient Egyptian statue.
+It is historically and archaeologically significant; it was found in 1903 by Sir William Matthew Flinders Petrie during the excavation of Kom el-Sultan in Abydos.

 Despite the discovery of a few other small fragments of the king’s statues and statuettes, this ivory statuette is considered to be the only existing complete sculpture of King Khufu, the builder of the Great Pyramid at Giza.